uthcode/learntosolveit/source/javascript.rst

  * array.length is one more than the highest index of the array.
  * splice method on a array lets you modify an array by deleting a section and replacing it with more items.
  * unshift prepends items to the start of the array.
- * javascript allows you to call functions recursively.
+ * Javascript allows you to call functions recursively.
 It is useful for dealing with tree structures, such as you get in browser DOM.
  * For nameless functions, recursive call can be done using arguments.callee method which points to the current function.
  * Since arguments.callee is the current function and all functions are objects, you can use arguments.callee to save information across multiple calls to the same function.

 ::